-A senior practitioner who is a sole practitioner or a compliance partner and/or an anti-money laundering compliance partner, shall be required to undertake as his/her three hours minimum CPD requirement during each cycle, at least three hours of regulatory matters, of which at least two hours shall be accounting and anti-money laundering compliance.
+A senior practitioner who is a sole practitioner or a compliance partner and/or an anti-money laundering compliance partner, shall be required to undertake as his/ her three hours minimum CPD requirement during each cycle, at least three hours of regulatory matters, of which at least two hours shall be accounting and anti-money laundering compliance.

-Maternity/parental/carers/adoptive leave cases: A solicitor, who for reasons of being on maternity or parental or carers or adoptive leave does not practice or ceases to practice as a solicitor in the course of a CPD cycle for a period of not less than one week within that CPD cycle, may have his/her minimum CPD requirement modified downwards in proportion to the number of weeks (out of 52) actually worked in that CPD cycle.
-If such leaves straddles two CPD cycles, a period of not less than one week of such leave must apply to each CPD cycle.
+Maternity/paternity/parental/carers/adoptive leave cases: A solicitor, who for reasons of being on maternity or paternity or parental or carers or adoptive leave does not practice or ceases to practice as a solicitor in the course of a CPD cycle for a period of not less than one week within that CPD cycle, may have his/her minimum CPD requirement modified downwards in proportion to the number of weeks (out of 52) actually worked in that CPD cycle.

 The minimum CPD requirement may not be modified to less than the minimum regulatory matters requirement however.
-Therefore a solicitor who is entitled to a modified minimum CPD requirement will be required to undertake a minimum of two hours of regulatory matters in each CPD cycle.
+Therefore a solicitor who is entitled to a modified minimum CPD requirement will be required to undertake a minimum of two hours of regulatory matters.